test-to-com/phalcondbg/README.md

 Build Instructions
 ------------------

-**IMPORTANT:** I use Ubuntu 14.04 as my development OS.
+**DISCLAIMER:** I use Ubuntu 14.04 as my development OS.
 I have not tried building this on any other Linux Distribution or Windows.

 ### Linux/Unix/Mac